Feanorich/LabyrinthGenerator/README.md

 # LabyrinthGenerator
-Labyrinth generator for Unity3D's editor
+Labyrinth generator for Unity3D.
+You can use it like editor tool or in play mode.

 ![Algorithm visualization](https://github.com/KotikovD/LabyrinthGenerator/blob/master/GenGif.gif "Algorithm visualization")